 Kanban (or SwiftKanban) MAY NOT be for you, if –

 - You are looking for a tool to manage “Recurring Tasks”.
 This is a tricky one.
 Most of us have to deal with tracking and managing recurring tasks – such as meetings, calls, marketing tasks such as daily social media activity, or other such work.
 While a calendar tool gives you an easy way to define this kind of work on your calendars, Kanban (and SwiftKanban) is not really (at least yet) designed for that.
 So, while there are ways of working around it, it might be a bit of a struggle.
-You can try it out – but be warned, it may not work out.
+You can try it out though – we do have the capability to integrate your calendar via Zapier..

 Kanban (and SwiftKanban) is RIGHT for you, if –

 - You want to improve key personal/ business metrics.
 Kanban helps you reduce your lead time to market, to deliver more and to give you and your teams a sense of accomplishment by completing work.
 It helps you and your organization set policies and prioritize the most critical initiatives and work that is important for you.
 It helps you and your organization do the right things at the right time.
-Most knowledge teams struggle with too large backlogs (list of things to do), unclear or vague priority and uncertain/ uneven delivery performance.
+Most knowledge teams struggle with larger than manageable backlogs (list of things to do), unclear or vague priorities and uncertain/ uneven delivery performance.
 Kanban helps you improve your predictability – to your management, your customers and for your markets!

 - You have understood the Practices of Kanban and want to benefit from them.
 Kanban is NOT just putting up stickies on a wall – or a board – and moving them around.
 Kanban is about analyzing and designing your workflow system so you can use it to improve.
 It is about defining and using WIP limits, and establishing Pull, so you can reduce multitasking (yes, multitasking is bad for you!) and improve you flow and throughput.
 It is about defining and following explicit policies so that everyone, including your stakeholders, has clear expectations of how work will get done.
 It is about collaborative scientific experimentation to improve continuously.
 For more details, please see here.